Milk Test Guide

 Dairy Herd Improvement is organized by regional associations (DHIA), test centers (the places where the milk samples are sent and analyzed), and data centers (the place that gets the data from the test center, puts it into a database and manages the data and the evaluations of the animals being tested).

-To have your herd participate in Dairy Herd Improvement you need to chose an association, chose a lab, and chose a data center.
+To have your herd participate in Dairy Herd Improvement you need to choose an association, choose a lab, and choose a data center.

-1. Your first step chose your DHIA – they will help inform you which labs and data centers they work with.
-Most people chose a DHIA that is in their area so mailing samples is faster and cheaper.
+1. Your first step -- choose your Association/Lab and Data Record Center.
+They will help inform you which labs and data centers they work with.
+Most people choose a DHIA that is closest to them so mailing is faster and cheaper.

 DHIA West has several local associations that run the milk labs: